swyxio/swyxdotio/content/writing/nontechnical/learn-in-private.md

 ## Go Meta

-**Active over Reactive**: Active Learning is pull-based - You try to do something, find gaps, and go seek out what you need to get it done.
-Most learning starts out Reactive - you see something new, you learn it.
-Push-based.
+**Active over Reactive**: Active Learning is **Pull-based** - You try to do something, find gaps, and go seek out what you need to get it done.
+Most learning starts out Reactive - you see something new, you learn it. **Push-based**.
 The problem is the content industry has swung waaaay too far towards drowning you under a deluge of content.
 Additionally, Reactive Learning isn't serving your goals - it serves someone else's.
-Though part of learning is learning what to learn, and Serendipity is a wonderful thing, Just-In-Case learning isn't very productive.
-The right mix of learning will probably include more Active Learning than is natural or feels comfortable.
+Though part of learning is learning what to learn, and Serendipity is a wonderful thing, **Just-In-Case** learning isn't very productive.
+The right mix of learning will probably include more Active Learning, **Just-in-Time**, than is natural or feels comfortable.

 I confess I don't do this well at all and would welcome ideas for how to make active learning more of a habit.